Anne Markey has over 20 years' experience of working as an architect at a senior level.

 The projects include education buildings such as Kingsmead Primary School in Hackney, a New School of Architecture and Conference Centre in Cuba and community projects such as external landscaping for Hampstead Theatre.

-Anne is also a director of Phelan Architects, a practice she founded in 2009 with her husband Brendan Phelan.
+Anne is also a director of Phelan Architects, a practice she founded in 2009 with her late husband Brendan Phelan.